 What is the biggest disadvantage of online learning?

 The biggest disadvantage of online learning is the lack of face-to-face feedback and communication between students and instructors.
-If students are getting the pressure they usually feel in a physical classroom, then they may not pay 100% attention in a class or abandon their studies completely.
+If students are getting the pressure they usually feel in a physical classroom, then they may not pay 100% attention in a class or abandon their studies altogether.

 What are the negative effects of online learning?

-Some of the negative effects of online learning are students getting isolated completely and sitting in front of a screen the whole day.
+Some negative effects of online learning are students getting isolated completely and sitting in front of a screen the whole day.
 This way, they won’t go out that much or participate in physical activities, which they would usually do in college or school.
 This will also impact their personality development.

 Is online learning effective?